ARCLeeds/wrf-build/WRFInstallation.md

 Most researchers that are using HPC are interested in the em_real case.
 The option for which case you want to install must be given in the compilation options.

-The WRF install is done by `build/compileWRF.sh` and contains:
+The WRF install is done by the following code:

-	export JASPERLIB=$DIR/grib2/lib
-	export JASPERINC=$DIR/grib2/include
-	tar -xf WRFV3.7.TAR
-	cd WRFV3
 	./configure
-	./compile em_real >& log.compile
+	./compile em_real >& log.wrf

-	##This line is a test for the existence of the .exe files

-	ls -ls main/*.exe
+	ls -ls main/*.exe >> log.wrf

+	cd ..

+Again log files are created in the top level of the wrf directory created by the installer.

 ### WRF Test